 You will need to bring with one of the following forms of primary identification in addition to your proof of U.S. Citizenship: Valid Minnesota Driver's License/Clipped Minnesota Driver's License with renewal papersNaturalization CertificateCurrent Government ID (city, state or federal)Minnesota State ID, Learners Permit, and out of state ID may be acceptable if accompanied by secondary identification.For more information on Primary or Secondary Identification, please visit travel.state.gov.

-Routine processing time is up to 8 weeks.
-Expedited processing time is up to 3 weeks, and is an additional $60 per applicant. *Passport Services reserves the right to change processing times without notice.* For the most up to date processing times or to track your passport, please visit travel.state.gov.
+Routine processing time is up to 11 weeks.
+Expedited processing time is up to 7 weeks (not including mail time), and is an additional $60 per applicant. *Passport Services reserves the right to change processing times without notice.* For the most up to date processing times or to track your passport, please visit travel.state.gov.

 No, Passport Services requires all documents that accompany your application be originals or certified.
 We must send your Birth Certificate with your application and Passport Services will return it to you VIA mail.
 If you need a certified copy of your Birth Certificate (born in MN) please visit Anoka County If you were born out of state please visit VitalChek.